avamingli/avamingli/README.md

   &emsp;Contributed to almost every component of the system, such as planner, exetutor, storage, distributed transaction, etc.
   &emsp;Main maintainer of Apache Cloudberry.
 A significant portion of the development work was completed before the project was
   &emsp;open-sourced.
-  &emsp;Principal/ Sole author of many significant features: Parallel Query, AQUMV(Answer Query Using Materialized Views), Dynamic Tables
+  &emsp;Principal/ Sole author of many significant features: Parallel Query, AQUMV(Answer Query Using Materialized Views),
-  &emsp;and etc. Critical bug fixes and much more.
+  &emsp;Dynamic Tables and etc. Critical bug fixes and much more.

 # Open Source Contribution:
 ## Postgres: